-Health insurance is based upon your employer's benefit package.
+Health insurance depends on your age and employer's benefit package.

 Health insurance after retirement is based on your employer's benefit package and should be reviewed carefully with your employer before you retire.
 You should also check with your employer about any early retirement incentives.
+As a participant in URS, you are eligible for PEHP services, including help with post-retirement insurance options.